Stochastic Thermodynamics for Autoregressive Generative Models: A Non-Markovian Perspective: Introduction

 Conceptually, our definition of the entropy production builds on a line of research in which the KL divergence between forward and backward path measures serves as an operational characterization of irreversibility for the observed process~\cite{RoldanParrondo2010,RoldanParrondo2012,KahlenEhrich2018,SearaMachtaMurrell2021,GomezMarinParrondoVandenBroeck2008,KawaguchiNakayama2013,CrooksStill2019,SpeckSeifert2007,OhkumaOhta2007}.
 The central observation about the autoregressive class studied here is that every factor in the forward/backward path-probability ratio is supplied explicitly by the emission kernel evaluated at a deterministic latent state, making the stochastic entropy production computable from a single sampled trajectory despite genuine non-Markovianity.

 As a proof-of-concept experiment with a pre-trained LLM, we evaluate the stochastic entropy production for GPT-2.
-We show that the token-level entropy production is dominated by a syntactic artifact of token-order reversal, whereas the block-level coarse-grained entropy production may extract a more interpretable signal by reversing the order of sentences rather than individual tokens.
-As an analytically tractable demonstration, we examine the linear Gaussian case, where the autoregressive model coincides with the innovation representation of the Kalman filter.
+We show that the token-level entropy production is dominated by a syntactic artifact of token-order reversal, whereas the block-level coarse-grained entropy production, which reverses the order of sentences rather than individual tokens, tends to be larger for causally ordered than for non-causal texts.
+Additionally, a re-evaluation is performed with a substantially larger model, Qwen3-4B-Base, which reproduces the qualitative pattern with improved statistical resolution.

+LLMs are often argued to acquire internal representations of the real world, including spatial and temporal structure --- a capacity sometimes discussed in terms of a learned \textit{world model}~\cite{LiHopkinsBauViegasPfisterWattenberg2023,GurneeTegmark2024}.
+From this perspective, the entropy production of an LLM ultimately aims to probe the irreversibility of the real-world process described by the token sequence --- ideally, the temporal or causal ordering of the events narrated in the text.
+Our GPT-2 and Qwen3-4B-Base experiments should be viewed as a first step toward assessing this possibility.

+Meanwhile, as an analytically tractable demonstration, we examine the linear Gaussian case, where the autoregressive model coincides with the innovation representation of the Kalman filter.
 We derive an analytical expression for the entropy production, which is numerically verified by applying the Monte Carlo sampling procedure.

 Furthermore, we show that the entropy production $\mathcal{S}_y$ admits an exact \emph{retrospective} decomposition into a sum of non-negative per-step contributions $\mathcal{D}_t \geq 0$, each measuring how well the backward model retrodicts the present observation $y_t$ from the future.
 Each $\mathcal{D}_t$ further splits into a \emph{compression loss} $\mathcal{L}_t$, arising because the backward latent state is a lossy summary of the future, and a \emph{model mismatch} $\mathcal{M}_t$, arising because the emission kernel designed for forward prediction is reused in the backward direction.
 The decomposition is formally reminiscent of the evidence lower bound (ELBO) decompositions used in variational inference \cite{KingmaWelling2014,HoffmanJohnson2016,AlemiFischerDillonMurphy2018}, but arises from a fundamentally different starting point (namely, time reversal and entropy production).
 This connection suggests that the stochastic-thermodynamic and machine-learning perspectives on generative models may benefit from further mutual exchange.